Bhupesh-V/30-seconds-of-cpp/stack/push.md

 # push

-**Description** : push() function is used to insert an element at the top of the stack.
-The element is added to the stack container and the size of the stack is increased by 1.
+**Description** :In computer science, a stack is an abstract data type that serves as a collection of elements, with two principal operations: push, which adds an element to the collection, and. pop, which removes the most recently added element that was not yet removed.
 **Example**:
 ```cpp
     // Empty stack